sainik73/java-testbed/README.md

-# Welcome to JavaTest
+# Welcome to JavaTests

-This is Java test project with examples on many java features.
+This is Java 8 test project with examples on many java features.

 Running the tests
 -----------------